This question relates to “in the name of the Father, and of the Son, and of the Holy Spirit” in Matthew 28:19

 - im Namen des Kaisers und der Stände zu erfüllen hatte – in the name of the Emperor and the Estates (Germany, 16th Century)

-The are obviously other expressions – to the memory of A, B and C, the account of A, B and C, and so on, where no one would suggest that A, B and C and the same person.
+Beyond these examples with “name” there are obviously many other similar expressions – to the memory of A, B and C, the account of A, B and C, and so on, where no one would suggest that A, B and C and the same person.
 It is primarily the literalist idea of a name as being limited to an actual name, which the examples above in English, Latin and French show is not the meaning that “in the name of” has in these languages.

 The broad usage of ὄνομα, ONOMA, name in Hellenistic Greek texts.